muffaddal/AutoRegister/readme.md

 ```

-## Built With some awesome goodies.
+## Built With Love and awesome goodies.

 * [PHP]
 * [MySQL]